Social Media Defined

 Operation in Accordance to Handbooks | Code of

-Individuals posting on behalf of official Daemen College social media accounts, whether faculty, staff, or students, will not violate the code of conduct set forth by the Staff and Administrative Handbook, Full-Time Faculty Handbook, and the Student Handbook.
+Individuals posting on behalf of official Daemen University social media accounts, whether faculty, staff, or students, will not violate the code of conduct set forth by the Staff and Administrative Handbook, Full-Time Faculty Handbook, and the Student Handbook.
 Please note that the code of conduct also informs the institution’s expectations of personal use of social media.
 Actions in violation of these codes can result in disciplinary action.

 Violations of these codes via social media include (but are not limited to) posting offensive language or imagery, harassment, cyberbullying and discrimination.
-Faculty, staff, and/or students who manage social media accounts relating to or affiliated with Daemen College are responsible for serving as professional representatives of the college.
+Faculty, staff, and/or students who manage social media accounts relating to or affiliated with Daemen University are responsible for serving as professional representatives of the college.
 All activities should align with policy statements and regulations as outlined in the current Staff and Administrative Handbook, Full-Time Faculty Handbook, and the Student Handbook.

 Failure to follow these guidelines may result in (but are not limited to) the removal of account administrative access, account termination, and/or other legal or institutional repercussions as deemed fit.

 Keep in mind other Daemen University policies.
 For example, please refer to the Technology Acceptable Use Policy for more information in regards to Daemen University Information Technology resources.
 Access to these resources is a privilege, not a right.

 This document does not reflect the full detail of all campus policies that may impact social media, including employee policies, academic policies and procedures, and our File Sharing Policy.